ponylang/ponylang-website/content/sponsors/index.md

 ## Whitequark

 [Whitequark](https://whitequark.org/) is kind enough to host the logs of our #ponylang freenode channel.
-He provides logging services for a number of channels.
+They provide logging services for a number of channels.
 Pretty awesome if you ask us.